adrianblakey/slot-car-ecom/README.md

 ## Flashing an ESP 2 WiFi Dongle

 Follow the link in the [ESCape32 Wiki](https://github.com/neoxic/ESCape32/wiki/WiFiLink) and install the tooling.
 Connect the board to a computer using a USB-C cable.
 Make sure you can see the device in the computer's USB device list.
 I had issues getting it to appear in Linux and resorted to using a Mac.
+We have also flashed the device using Windows.

 Download the [binary](https://github.com/neoxic/ESCape32-WiFi-Link/releases/tag/1.1) from git.
-Flash it using this command line:

-  esptool.py -p /dev/cu.usbmodem01 write_flash 0x00000 ESCape32-WiFi-Link-1.1-ESP32-S2.bin

-Note: You might need to reset it to get it to show up as a device.
-Do this by:
+Before you flash the device connect the device to your computer using a suitable USB-C cable.
+Then, reset the device by following this process:

   Hold the board between thumb and index finger in left hand.
-  Plug the USB-C cable at right
+  Plug the USB-C cable at right.
   With right index finger hold the "0" button in.
   With thumb, press RST button and relese it.
-  Release the "0" button
+  Release the "0" button.

+On a Mac, use the esptool python program to flash it.
+Detect the correct USB port by listing the devices before and after plugging it in, using this command from a terminal window:

+  ls -alt /dev/cu*

+Plug it in and reset it using the process above.
+Then from a terminal window run something like this (substitute your device).

+  esptool.py -p /dev/cu.usbmodem01 write_flash 0x00000 ESCape32-WiFi-Link-1.1-ESP32-S2.bin

+To flash it on Windows download the flash tools from here: https://www.espressif.com/en/support/download/other-tools.
+Install it by extracting the contents from the zip file.
+Read the instructions in the associated pdf file entitled "Regular Download Example".
+It's intuitive to use but it does have a couple of "gotchas".

+  Attach the device and reset it.
+  Run the utility.
+  Complete the popup window:
+    ChipType ESP32-S2
+    WorkMode Develop
+    LoadModu'le USB
+  Hit OK
+  Another window is displayed with a single tab lableed SPIDownload
+  In the top line, navigate to the binary (ESCape32-WiFi-Link-1.1-ESP32-S2.bin) by clicking on the elipise "..."
+  After the "@" enter "0x00000"
+  Check the box to the left of the file name - the whole line then should be highlighted in green.
+  You can just use the default values - or, I like to set SPI Speed to 20MHz.
+Note clicking on "Default" resets all of these values.
+  Click on the COM: drop down on the right - you should only see a single COM port listed - select this.
+  Click "START".
+The window shows an advancing green bar.
+  The console window should now say something like:
+    Changing baud rate to 115200
+    Chnaged
+    SPI_BOOT_CRYPT_CNT 0
+    SECURE_BOOT_EN False
+    Compressed 858688 bytes to 525693...

+    is stub and send flash finished

 Reboot it by plugging/unplugging the USB cable.

 Check it's flashed by attaching to its WiFI AP - named: ESCape32-WiFi-Link